ClipFinance/strategy-router/docs/docs.md

 https://miro.com/app/board/uXjVOXGtYEw=/

 ### Definitions
-*Strategies* - is a smart contracts that implements certain farming strategies with tokens, such as staking biswap UST-BUSD LP tokens.
+*Strategies* - is a smart contracts that implements certain farming strategies with tokens, such as staking biswap LP tokens.
 Users can't interact with strategy contracts directly.

 *Strategy router* - is a smart contract that manages user funds and strategies, serves as intermediary between user and multiple strategies.